khan-artaza/arik-ui-repsonsive/README.md

 ## 🖼️ Overview

-Arik UI is a modern, fully responsive user interface layout built with **HTML** and **SCSS**.
-It showcases a sleek and clean design ideal for portfolios, landing pages, or starter UI templates.
-The design adapts seamlessly across devices — from mobile to desktop — ensuring a smooth user experience.
+**Arik UI** is a fully responsive modern user interface layout built using **HTML** and **SCSS (SASS)**.
+The design is minimal and clean, making it ideal for learning, practicing UI layout techniques, or using as a starter template for web projects.

+> 🎓 This project was created as part of my learning journey to master **SCSS** and implement a **mobile-first responsive design** approach.

+---

 ## 🌟 Features

-- ✅ Mobile-first responsive design
+- ✅ Mobile-first responsive layout
-- 🎨 Clean, minimalistic UI
-- 💡 Built with SCSS
+- 🎨 Built with SCSS for modular and clean styling
+- ⚡ Optimized for performance
+- 🧰 Easily customizable structure
+- 🌐 Deployed on Vercel

+---

 ## 🛠️ Built With

 - **HTML5**
-- **SCSS**
+- **SCSS (SASS)**

+---